Francesco149/sharenix/README.md

 ============
 Sharenix has a very early and basic plugin system that might be subject to changes as the development progress.
-* Each plugin is a stand-alone executable that will be placed in the plugins directory.
-You can write a plugin in any language you like as long as it follows the specification.
+* Each plugin is a stand-alone executable that will be placed in the ~/sharenix/plugins directory.
 * The last line of the combined stdout & stderr output is used and parsed as the plugin's output.
 * Command-line parameters must be [go-style](https://golang.org/pkg/flag).